haslhofer/haslhofer.github.io/_posts/2019-11-29-nlp-introduction.md

 Bert is pre-trained with two tasks: (1) predict missing word (2) figure out if sentence A follows sentence B

-Predict missing workd: masked language input (replace 15% of input with [Mask] keyword).
+Predict missing words: masked language input (replace 15% of input with [Mask] keyword).

 Two-sentence task: predict if sentence A follows sentence B.
 Other notes: BERT doesn't use words, but WordPieces which are smaller chunks.